-CIMB Bank (RM'000) 2020 2019 Exposures subject to Risk-Weighting RWA Exposures subject to Risk-Weighting RWA Privately held 1,798,277 2,697,325 1,102,133 1,653,200 Publicly traded - - - - Total 1,798,277 2,697,325 1,102,133 1,653,200
+CIMB Bank (RM'000) 2021 2020 (MV 000) Exposures subject to Risk-Weighting RWA Exposures subject to Risk-Weighting RWA Privately held 1,727,842 2,591,763 1,798,277 2,697,325 Publicly traded 83 83 - - Total 1,727,925 2,591,846 1,798,277 2,697,325

-INTEREST RATE RISK IN THE BANKING BOOK
+INTEREST RATE RISK/RATE OF RETURN RISK IN THE BANKING BOOK

-IRRBB is defined as the current and potential risk to the Group's earnings and economic value arising from movement of interest rates.
+IRRBB/RORBB is defined as the current and potential risk to the Group's earnings and economic value arising from movement of interest rates/profit rates.

-IRRBB Management
+IRRBB/RORBB Management

 Our Group manages its banking book exposure of fluctuations in the interest rates/profit rates through policies established by GALCO.
 The GALCO is a board-delegated committee which reports to the GRCC.
 IRRBB/RORBB undertaken by our Group is governed by an established risk appetite that defines the acceptable level of risk to be assumed by our Group.
 The risk appetite is established by the Board.
-With the support from ALM COE under Group Risk, and CBSM under Group Finance, our GALCO is responsible for steering Group's balance sheet and hedging strategies, the overall interest rate risk/rate of return risk in the banking book profile and ensuring that such risk profile is within the established risk appetite.
-Treasury & Markets together with Capital & Balance Sheet Management are responsible for the day-to-day management of exposures and gapping activities, including execution of hedging strategies.
+With the support from ALM COE under Group Risk, and CBSM under Group Finance, our GALCO is responsible for steering the Group's balance sheet and hedging strategies, the overall interest rate risk/rate of return risk in the banking book profile and ensuring that such risk profile is within the established risk appetite.
+Interest rate risk/rate of return risk in the banking book exposure based on balance sheet forecasts and relevant risk drivers are projected to help in business and hedging strategies planning.
+Treasury & Markets, together with Capital & Balance Sheet Management, are responsible for the day-to-day management of exposures and gapping activities including execution of hedging strategies.